 - Replace the bottle of reagent buffer solution.
 The level of solution should not be allowed to fall below about three-quarters full.
-On high ambient temperature installations and for low sodium concentrations, the solution may require replacement more frequently. - Check the level of reference electrode filling solution; refill as required. - The following procedures should be carried out:
+On high ambient temperature installations and for low sodium concentrations, the solution may require replacement more frequently. - Check the level of reference electrode filling solution; refill as required. - It is recommended you calibrate once a month - The following procedures should be carried out: